 Banks and governments can freeze an account without any notice if they consider it necessary.
 Countless people have their accounts frozen each day without understanding why.

 In a blockchain network, the only person who has access to your funds is yourself.
 Well, and anyone who has your private key (nobody else should, though).
 The government, your national bank, or any other institution cannot access your funds or track your transactions without knowing your private and public keys.

 This means that you are in full control of your money, and no institution is able to take that away from you without your consent.

 The blockchain is a pretty big thing.

 The technology that powers it saw an explosion in popularity in 2017 due to cryptocurrencies, but that is slowly changing.
-Blockchains get developed publicly and privately by many businesses and individuals.
+Blockchains get developed publicly and privately by many businesses and individuals, finding use cases in various industries.
 And that happens because of their enormous potential.